shixiaoquan/react-native-webview-file-upload-android/README.md

 ```

 ## Contributing
-As noted enthusiastically above, contributions are very welcome, especially any
+As noted enthusiastically above, contributions are very welcome.
+Apologies if I
-contributions which add support for files other than images selected from the
-gallery
+don't get round to reviewing any PRs in a timely manner.
+I'd encourage you to
+put instructions for utilising your own fork in any PRs you open against this,
+so Googlers coming across whatever you add can use your contribution with minimal
+friction, if I haven't merged it.

 This project includes an `.eslintrc.json` file, and any contributions should
 comply with this.
 My personal dev environment was Sublime Text 3, using